 In her book “Year of Yes,” Shonda Rimes describes the pressure and responsibility of those perceived as the “first, only, different,” whether they want it or not.
-It’s a phrase that struck me because, as a Black woman of immigrant parents living in predominately white communities, I’ve been navigating spaces as first, only, different my whole life.
+It’s a phrase that struck me because, as a Black woman of immigrant parents living in predominately white communities, I’ve been navigating spaces as first, only, different my entire life.
 These three words have often been part of my story – whether it was ice skating, graduating college, or many things in between.
 I fell a lot.
 I got hurt often.
-But I had faith and hope that there would be better if I kept going into new spaces, even if I didn’t see people who resembled me.
+But I had faith and, because of my curiosity, I kept going into new spaces, even if I didn’t see people who resembled me.

 The abruption and eruption that has taken hold across our nation is, at its core, the result of generations of peoples who have not been seen as fully deserving, fully worthy.
 We've gotten too comfortable and have rested in our unconscious bias that has clouded our sight from generation to generation.
 People who are not seen cannot receive the benefits of fully being a part of a society, which means they cannot contribute to that society, participate, and have the same access to opportunity.
 Being seen and included is necessary.
-It’s what gives breath and relief.
-And it is an absolutely essential factor of a functioning and equitable society.
+It’s what opens new opportunity and possibility.
+It is an essential contributor in aiding to create a better functioning and more equitable society.

 My career has largely been positioned around diversity, equity and inclusion strategies for companies looking to take serious, thoughtful approaches to first recognizing and then navigating past generations of systemic racism.
-It is tricky and complicated work, particularly because success wholly depends on leadership’s ability to truly see the situation.
-The biggest part of this work happens at the beginning, internally with each of the individuals at an organization’s helm.
+It is complicated and very layered work, particularly because success depends on everyone’s ability to see the situation and acknowledge where there is disparity.

 Everyone has unique backgrounds and experiences that make up their lens and how they see the world, which results in most people coming at their understanding of this work in a different way.
 My job is to help leaders to be internally reflective, adopt new behaviors and contribute to transformational and systemic changes.

 Everyone has had a moment when they felt like they didn’t belong.
 It could involve being the “new person” on a team; attending a gathering where you don’t know anyone and being the only woman, man, veteran or person with a disability (known or unknown); being self-conscious of an accent or dialect, or something else.
-I start by asking executives to tap into that and reflect on that experience.
-This helps them reflect on and begin to see the experience of what it might be like to be a person of color or a “first, only, different,” in a space, on a team or as a leader in an organization.
-My hope is that these experiences provide a window into better equipping leaders to use their power, influence and authority to challenge, disrupt and eventually dismantle actions and systems that further systemic oppression and barriers that have contributed to keeping people unseen and not allowing them to experience belonging.
+I start by asking executives to tap into "time" and reflect on that experience.
+My hope is that these experiences provide a window to better equip leaders to use their power, influence and authority to challenge, disrupt and eventually dismantle actions and systems that further systemic oppression and barriers that have contributed to keeping people unseen and not allowing them to experience belonging.